Teaching Ethics in the Management (MBA) Program

 Associate Dean of the School of Business and Justice Studies at Utica University Candace Grant, Ph.D. answers questions about business ethics and discusses why business students should be comfortable with technology.

 You teach Business, Technology and Ethics in the Management (MBA) program.
 Why is teaching ethics to MBAs so important?

 I am really passionate about helping society understand why business is important.
 Why do we need to have business?
 I think sometimes business gets a bad rap, perhaps because of some of the inappropriate behaviors of companies and the inappropriateness of some aspects of capitalism.
 But I think sometimes we lose sight of why business is important to society.

 My area of research is heavily focused on ethics in business and ethics in technology.
 But I don’t like to have that as a separate conversation because I don’t think we can separate ethics from the decision-making process.
-Although we have a course in the MBA program in corporate ethics, it really needs to be everywhere across the curriculum.
+Although we have a course in the Management (MBA) program in corporate ethics, it really needs to be everywhere across the curriculum.
 Ethics is about people.
 It’s about our relationships with our stakeholders.
 And no matter whether we’re in marketing or human resources or manufacturing, we all have responsibilities to our stakeholders.
 Understanding those relationships is a really important aspect of the whole MBA program.

 Advance your career with Utica University

 Advance your career in Business

 How can business leaders incorporate ethics into everyday decisions?